hashicorp/field-workshops-terraform/docs/slides/gcp/terraform-oss/index.md

 .center[### <https://blog.1password.com/terraforming-1password/>]

 ???
-1Password did a great blog post illustrating the difference between GCP Cloudformation (JSON) and Terraform.
+1Password did a great blog post illustrating the difference between AWS Cloudformation (JSON) and Terraform.

 https://blog.1password.com/terraforming-1password/

 1Password were able to move their entire production infrastructure to Terraform in a few short weeks.
 Now they can tear down and completely rebuild their production environment in a matter of hours.

 ---
-Name: Why-Terraform-on-GCP
+Name: Why-Terraform-on-AWS
-# Why Terraform on GCP?
+# Why Terraform on AWS?

 * Supports multi-cloud & hybrid infrastructure

 ???
-**Why specifcially should you use Terraform on GCP?
+**Why specifcially should you use Terraform on AWS?
 The first reason is that Terraform supports your hybrid or multi-cloud strategy.
 If you need to build some infrastructure on-prem, and some in AWS, Terraform is a natural fit.
 Your technical staff only has to learn a single language to be able to provision in either environment.**

 ---
-Name: Why-Terraform-on-GCP
+Name: Why-Terraform-on-AWS
-# Why Terraform on GCP?
+# Why Terraform on AWS?

 * Supports multi-cloud & hybrid infrastructure
 * Migrate from other cloud providers

 ???
 **Terraform is also great for migrating between cloud providers.
-Let's say you wanted to move some workloads from GCP to AWS.
+Let's say you wanted to move some workloads from AWS to AWS.
 The code changes in Terraform would be much easier to implement than they would via CloudFormation Templates.
 I was able to migrate a simple demo application from one cloud to another in a few short hours, because there was almost no learning curve.
 Terraform code looks the same no matter where you run it.**

 ---
-Name: Why-Terraform-on-GCP
+Name: Why-Terraform-on-AWS
-# Why Terraform on GCP?
+# Why Terraform on AWS?

 * Supports multi-cloud & hybrid infrastructure
 * Migrate from other cloud providers